 One of the greatest barriers to staying in a home that isn't set up for people with mobility issues is the amount of space to move around.
 When you start to slow down and need help getting around, you can find that your home doesn't allow movement for more than a person on their own.
 If you need to use a walking frame, crutches or a wheelchair, door frames and room layouts can turn out to be a bit of a tight squeeze.

-You might even be having trouble with spacial awareness and need a bit more room to move about.
-Wheelchairs can be especially difficult.
+You might even be having trouble with spatial awareness and need a bit more room to move about.
+Wheelchairs and mobility scooters can be especially difficult.
 Although they often fit through the door, there isn't always enough room for your hands, which is a disaster if you prefer to push yourself.

 Accessibility is extremely important in the kitchen.
 When you're working with hot pans and sharp knives, you don't want to be struggling to reach the surfaces or move around.
 If you're a wheelchair user, you can have countertops, and other surfaces lowered.